Click here for State Forest Pass

 General Rules

-• A daily permit fee of $2.00 is required for each person between the ages of 16 and 59 years and a fee of $1.00 is required for each person 60 or older for approved recreational activities which include picnicking, fishing, camping, hiking, ATV riding, and horse riding.
+• A daily permit fee of $5.00, or an annual pass, is required for each person between the ages of 16 and 65 years for approved recreational activities which include picnicking, fishing, camping, hiking, ATV riding, and horse riding.

 • Permit stub must be in possession to be valid.